SERAP-KEREM/SerapKeremGameKit/README.md

-# SerapKeremGameKit
+# SerapKeremGameKit — Unity Game Boilerplate

-_A lightweight yet powerful Unity foundation kit for rapid prototyping and scalable production._
+_A lightweight yet powerful Unity game boilerplate (template) for rapid prototyping and scalable production._

-A production‑ready Unity template to kickstart new games fast.
+A production‑ready Unity boilerplate/template to kickstart new games fast.
 It ships with a clean, decoupled architecture, ready‑to‑use managers, pooled audio/particles, UI helpers, haptics, input handling, and editor tooling.
 Designed for readability, modularity, and scalability.
 This separation keeps your game logic independent from engine lifecycle, enabling faster iteration and easier testing.

 - **Engine**: Unity (URP supported)
 - **Language**: C#